awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-packager.md

 1. \(Optional\) For **Playlist window duration**, type the total duration \(in seconds\) of the manifest\.

 1. \(Optional\) To group all audio tracks into a single HLS rendition group, select **Use audio rendition group**\.
-For more information about rendition groups, see [Rendition Groups Reference in AWS Elemental MediaPackage](rendition-groups.md)\.
+For more information about rendition groups, see [Rendition groups reference in AWS Elemental MediaPackage](rendition-groups.md)\.

 1. \(Optional\) In stream sets with a single video track, to include an additional I\-frame only stream along with the other tracks in the manifest, select **Include IFrame only stream**\.
 MediaPackage inserts `EXT-I-FRAMES-ONLY` tags in the manifest, and then compiles and includes an I\-frames only playlist in the stream\.
 This playlist enables player functionality like fast forward and rewind\.